 Set on the 800-acre grounds of Camp Swatara in Pennsylvania, this camp offers kids with type 1 diabetes a range of activities, including archery, diabetes education, mini golf, swimming, boating, fishing and a high ropes course.
 Additionally, it's a great opportunity for kids with diabetes to meet other kids who completely understand their unique challenges.
 Ages 13 to 18.

 Brother-sister camps for kids who like to do it all, Camp Starlight offers creative and performing arts, athletics, water sports and outdoor adventure.
 It's been around for over 70 years, and boasts a 385-acre boys/girls campus including private lakes.
-The camp also boasts covered hockey rinks, a regulation lighted soccer field, and a 12,000-square-foot indoor-outdoor facility for gymnastics, dance, fitness and art programs.
+The camp also features covered hockey rinks, a regulation lighted soccer field, and a 12,000-square-foot indoor-outdoor facility for gymnastics, dance, fitness and art programs.
 Ages 8 to 16.

 This camp in the Pocono Mountains, which celebrates both pluralism and Judaism, provides a balanced summer experience while merging well-rounded programming with a sense of family and community.
 Among its offerings are an outdoor adventure course, a lake and a pool aquatics program, a garden program and many athletic sports.
 Popular summer events include Maccabiah (color war) and College Day, as well as various off-campus trips to theme parks and overnight trips for the older camps.
 Ages 7 to 18.